 top of page

-Brainpower on the Move
+Brainpower on the Move: Exercise for Memory Boost

 exercise can boost memory and focus

-How ADHD Professionals Can Boost Memory and Focus
+Why Exercise to Boost Memory and Focus

 Juggling projects, chasing deadlines, and trying to recall vital details—the workday can make your head spin.
 ADHD can make the professional world feel like an uphill marathon, leaving you drained at the end of the day.
 The good news?
 Science says exercise significantly boosts focus and memory.
 The bad news?
 Exercise can feel like just one more obstacle for ADHD.
 What if you could sneak snippets of exercise into your workday?